I won’t beat around the bush here.

 5. Eat more protein. .8+ grams per day is the minimum target for most of my clients.
 But ~1 gram per pound of bodyweight is a good spot to be in if you struggle with cravings.
 It even burns more calories during digestion (via the “thermic effect of food”)

-You can request a complimentary copy of the Protein Power-Up — my single best guide on boosting your intake — if this is an area you struggle with:
+You can request a complimentary copy of the One-Stop Nutrition Guide — my single best guide on boosting your intake — if this is an area you struggle with:

 Step #5: Reduce your calorie range